-The University of Southern California encourages the prompt reporting of all crime to law enforcement by any of the following means:
+USC encourages the prompt reporting of all crime to law enforcement by any of the following means:

-1. UPC - The Department of Public Safety on the University Park Campus is located at 3667 South McClintock Avenue, Los Angeles, California 90089.
+1. UPC- DPS on the University Park Campus is located at 3667 South McClintock Avenue, Los Angeles, California 90089.
 In the event of an emergency, call DPS at (213) 740-4321 or in a non-emergency situation, at (213) 740-6000 to make arrangements to meet with an officer to complete a report.

-- 2. USC Village The Department of Public Safety maintains a sub-station at USC Village which is located at 3131 South Hoover Street, Suite 1300, Los Angeles, California 90007.
+- 2. USC Village DPS maintains a sub-station at USC Village which is located at 3131 South Hoover Street, Suite 1300, Los Angeles, California 90007.
 In the event of an emergency call (213) 740-4321.
 The front desk at the USC Village sub-station can be reached at (213) 821-6677. - 3.
-HSC The Department of Public Safety on the Health Sciences Campus is located at 2001 N. Soto Street, Los Angeles, CA 90032.
-In the event of an emergency call (323) 442-1000 or in a non-emergency situation call (323) 442-1200 and make arrangements to meet with an officer to complete a report. - 4.
-USC Trojan Mobile Safety App The USC Trojan Mobile Safety App, managed by the Department of Public Safety and the USC Department of Emergency Planning, is a free app that mobile phone users can use to quickly communicate with emergency responders around the University Park and Health Sciences campuses.
+HSC DPS on the Health Sciences Campus is located at 2001 N. Soto Street, Los Angeles, CA 90032.
+In the event of an emergency call (323) 442-1000 or in a non- emergency situation call (323) 442-1200 and make arrangements to meet with an officer to complete a report. - 4.
+USC Trojan Mobile Safety App The USC Trojan Mobile Safety App, managed by DPS and USC Department of Emergency Planning, is a free app that mobile phone users can use to quickly communicate with emergency responders around the University Park and Health Sciences campuses.
 The app allows users to report crime tips and access a safety map and has emergency contact options.
 The app is powered by LiveSafe, Inc. and has versions for iPhone and Android devices.
 For more information and instructions on how to download the app visit: http://dps.usc.edu/services/safety-app/. - 5.
 Blue Light Emergency Telephones Blue light emergency phones are located throughout the University Park campus, USC Village and Health Sciences campus.
-The phones are connected to the Department of Public Safety's 24-hour communications center and identify the location of a phone used to place a call should the caller be unable to talk.
+The phones are connected to DPS's 24-hour communications center and identify the location of a phone used to place a call should the caller be unable to talk.
 The phones can be used to request an escort and to report suspicious activity and or crimes.